All Products

 sudo mount -t cifs //nas-example.cn-hangzhou.nas.aliyuncs.com/myshare /mnt/nas -o vers=2.1,guest,uid=0,gid=0,dir_mode=0755,file_mode=0755,mfsymlinks,cache=strict,rsize=1048576,wsize=1048576

-uid and gid: Replace 0 with the UID and GID values that you got.
+uid/gid: Replace these with the UID and GID values that you obtained.

 # //nas-server/share /mount/point type options dump pass

-After you save the file, run sudo systemctl daemon-reload to apply the changes.
+After you complete the configuration, run sudo systemctl daemon-reload to apply the changes.

-If your cloud computer is in an AD office network and the NAS file system has SMB ACL enabled, run the following commands to mount the file system.
-If you have not enabled SMB ACL, enable it by referring to Join the mount target of an SMB file system to an AD domain.
+If your cloud desktop is in an AD office network and the NAS file system has SMB ACL enabled, run the following command to mount the file system.
+If SMB ACL is not yet enabled, see Join an SMB file system mount target to an AD domain.

 Mount the file system